wp-plugins/toolbar-removal-completely-disable/readme.txt

 Tested up to: 3.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-&#9733;&#9733;&#9733; Disable (basic) WordPress 3.1+ Admin Bar and WordPress 3.3+ ToolBar, Bump CB, Shaddow, Pointer, User Personal Options.
+&#9733;&#9733;&#9733; Disable WordPress 3.1+ Admin Bar and 3.3+ ToolBar, Bump CB, Admin Menu Shaddow Effect, Pointer (tooltips) User Personal Options.
 == Description ==
-Disable (basic) WordPress 3.1+ (or later) Admin Bar, and WordPress 3.3+ (or later) ToolBar, Bump CB, Shaddow Effect, Pointer (tooltips) User Personal Options, without loosing Logout functionality!
+Disable (basic) WordPress 3.1+ (or later) Admin Bar, and WordPress 3.3+ (or later) ToolBar, frontend Bump CB, Admin Menu Shaddow Effect, Pointer (tooltips) User Personal Options, without loosing Logout functionality!
 This is only a "basic" (disable only) disabler.
 For "full" (disable and remove) removal refer to <a href="http://wordpress.org/plugins/wp-admin-bar-removal/" title="Completely Remove Admin Bar Frontend Backend and related Code">Admin Bar Removal</a> with Add-On <a href="http://wordpress.org/plugins/wp-admin-bar-node-removal/" title="Remove Admin Bar Node Group and Top Dasboard Links Alone">Admin Bar Node Removal</a> and to <a href="http://wordpress.org/plugins/wp-toolbar-removal/" title="Completely Remove ToolBar Frontend Backend and related Code">ToolBar Removal</a> with Add-On <a href="http://wordpress.org/plugins/wp-toolbar-node-removal/" title="Remove ToolBar Node Group and Top Dasboard Links Alone">ToolBar Node Removal</a>.

 On future the code of "Admin Bar Removal" and "ToolBar Removal" was unified, and based on "Disable Admin Bar and ToolBar and more ..." plugin, and the Add-On "Admin Bar Removal Node" and "ToolBar Removal Node" trasformed on standalone plugin, for node/group and more ... removal, only!